Late fee: Library fine

-Library fines, also known as overdue fines, late fees, or overdue fees, are small daily or weekly fees that libraries in many countries charge borrowers after a book or other borrowed item is kept past its due date.
+Library fines are small daily or weekly fees that libraries in many countries charge borrowers after a book or other borrowed item is kept past its due date.
 Library fines are an enforcement mechanism designed to ensure that library books are returned within a certain period of time and to provide increasing penalties for late items.
 Library fines do not typically accumulate over years or decades.
 Fines are usually assessed for only a few days or months, until a pre-set limit is reached.

 Library fines are a small percentage of overall library budgets, but lost, stolen or un-returned library books can be costly for various levels of government that fund.

 History

 In the late 1800s, as modern circulating libraries began making checking out books possible for the general public, concerns rose about books being taken out and never returned.
 To encourage the return of books and to help fund the replacement acquisition of new books, libraries began assessing a fee on late books.
 For example, when the Aberdeen Free Library in Scotland opened in 1886, borrowers were fined a penny a week for every week a book was held longer than a fortnight.

 Public libraries in New York began charging overdue fees in the late 1800s at a rate of 1 cent/day.
 That increased to 2 cents/day in 1954 and 5 cents/day in 1959.
 Before removing late fees in October 2021, the most common fee among New York City public libraries was 25 cents/day.